wmaulanaaishq/AegisMDT-AI-Agent/README.md

 4. Once in the dashboard, click **"Fill Demo Patient (BPDCN)"** to load a complex cancer case.
 5. Submit the case and click **"Start ICE Demo"** to watch the agents debate in real-time via WebSockets!

-## 🔒 Security & Privacy Notice
-This is a hackathon prototype.
-While it features PII stripping mechanisms, do **not** upload real patient data (PHI) to this public iteration.